microsoft/java-on-aca-with-ai/05-build-a-reactive-spring-boot-microservice-using-cosmosdb/README.md

 ## Add Spring reactive code to get the data from the database

-Next to the `DemoApplication` class, create a `City` domain object:
+Next to the `CityServiceApplication` class, create a `City` domain object:

 ```java
 package com.example.demo;